 - 4 years full-time or part-time equivalent

-Coursework is selected and placements organised according to the area of specialisation.
-It is a requirement that the topic of the PhD must relate to the area of specialisation.
+Coursework and placement are organised according to the area of specialisation, and it is a requirement that the topic of the PhD must relate to the field of clinical psychology.

 The course is fully accredited by the Australian Psychology Accreditation Council (APAC), and is recognised as such by the Australian Psychological Society (APS) and the Psychology Board of Australia (PBA).
 Graduates will be eligible for direct registration as psychologists with the Psychology Board of Australia.

 To obtain full endorsement by the Psychology Board of Australia as a Clinical Psychologist, graduates are required to complete one additional year of practice under supervision within a psychology internship.

 - Mid-year start available (International students)